Canadian residents pay in Canadian funds at the exchange rate of 1.33

 Lower Keys, Florida

-Stay at either the Fairfield Inn or Hampton Inn and enjoy comfortable rooms, a fitness center, and pool to relax in after busy days of volunteering and fun.
+Stay at the Fairfield Inn and enjoy comfortable rooms, a fitness center, and pool to relax in after busy days of volunteering and fun.

 Miami, Florida

-For one last evening in the Sunshine State, stay at the conveniently located Springhill Suites Miami Airport for some final laughs with all your new friends.
+For your final evenings in the Sunshine State, stay at the conveniently located Springhill Suites Miami Airport for some final laughs with all your new friends.

 Flight to Miami, Florida